Raise the Debt Ceiling

 Is the U.S. debt too large?

 The point at which a country’s debt is “too large” is sometimes difficult to assess but an important indicator is the interest rate.
-If investors begin to fear that the U.S. might not be able to repay them, then interest rates will start to rise.
-Currently, interest rates on government debt are close to zero.
+If investors begin to fear that the U.S. might not be able to repay its debt, then interest rates will start to rise.
+Currently, interest rates on government debt are quite low.
 Given the high debt levels in many nations that also continue to borrow at low rates, the U.S. probably has nothing to fear for years.
-Worldwide, U.S. Treasury bonds are regarded as the safest asset.
-This has been true historically and continues to be true today.
+Worldwide, U.S. Treasury bonds are regarded as the world’s safest asset – although this could certainly change if the government were to default.

 During an economic downturn, deficits are beneficial